-Dear Members of the Culver City Cultural Affairs Commission:
+Dear Members of the City Council:

-In June 2020, with the gracious support of the Commission, the Culver City Arts Foundation (Culver Arts) requested that City Council vote to waive repayment of the \$35,000 loan made by the City to Culver Arts in 2018.
+In June 2020, with the support of the Cultural Affairs Commission (CAC), the Culver City Arts Foundation (Culver Arts) requested that City Council vote to waive repayment of the \$35,000 loan made by the City to Culver Arts in 2018.
 Council is permitted to waive loan repayment under the terms of the Memorandum of Understanding (MOU) between the City of Culver City and Culver Arts.
 Council voted to defer repayment for one year, and to revisit the subject at that time.
-As we approach the one-year mark, it is the intention of the Board of Directors of Culver Arts ask Council to waive repayment of the loan permanently.
-We respectfully ask that the Commission support this request.
+As we approach the one-year mark, the Board of Directors of Culver Arts respectfully asks Council to waive repayment of the loan permanently.
+The CAC has graciously agreed to support this request.